-The SEMed Private Renewable Energy Framework “SPREF” aims to break down barriers preventing the development of private renewable energy markets in Morocco, Tunisia, Egypt and Jordan.
+The SEMed Private Renewable Energy Framework “SPREF” aims to break down barriers preventing the development of private renewable energy markets in Morocco, Tunisia, Egypt, Jordan and Lebanon.
 The framework provides efficient financing mechanisms and targeted technical cooperation support for the implementation of renewable energy projects in the region.
 SPREF will support countries to meet renewable energy targets and avoid CO2 emissions.
-The project will benefit the following actors in the four southern and eastern Mediterranean countries (Egypt, Jordan, Morocco and Tunisia): Private international and local energy companies; Offtakers; and Policymakers.
+The project will benefit the following actors in the four southern and eastern Mediterranean countries (Egypt, Jordan, Morocco, Tunisia and Lebanon): Private international and local energy companies; Offtakers; and Policymakers.

 Through SPREF the EBRD expects to provide financing of up to EUR 227.5 million (USD 250 million) and mobilize further investment from other parties for aggregate project costs of up to EUR 834 million (USD 917 million) .
 The Clean Technology Fund (CTF) has committed EUR 31.8 million (USD 35 million) and the Global Environment Facility (GEF) has committed EUR 13.6 million (USD 15 million) in concessional co-finance to accompany EBRD investments through SPREF.